GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

 ### Where you can find me